Time to Stand: Ignite Your Passion to Light the Way for Your Students to Reach Higher

 Lansing, MI 48933

-The Radisson Hotel Lansing at the Capitol has a conference rate of $118 (plus tax) which remains valid for reservations made by October 25, 2019, while rooms are available.
+The Radisson Hotel Lansing at the Capitol, in easy walking distance to the Lansing Convention Center, has a conference rate of $118 (plus tax) which remains valid for reservations made by October 25, 2019, while rooms are available.

 TO MAKE HOTEL RESERVATIONS: